-Test the tightness of a couple of fret ends by prying up a little with your fingernail.
+Test the tightness of a couple of fret ends by pulling lightly with your fingernail.
 The fret ends should be seated tightly (pictured).
-To ensure this, you can rest the fretboard on edge and run a bead of water-thin super glue into the slot.
-Let it run through the slot and out the other side.
-Loose frets can be clamped using a 16"-radius sanding block as a caul before running the super glue into the slot.
+Loose frets can be clamped using a 12"-radius sanding block as a caul.
+Resting the fretboard on edge, run a bead of water-thin super glue into the end of the slot, letting it run through the slot and out the other side.
 Use wax paper between the caul and the fretboard.
 With flush-ground fret cutters, nip the fret ends close to the edge of the fretboard (don't dig into the wood).
 Use a smooth mill file, or sandpaper on the carpenter's level, to bring the fret ends flush.
 Then, holding the fretboard flat against your work surface, use the mill file to bevel the fret ends at about 60°.
 Work slowly - you can always add more bevel, but you can't put the metal back.
 Lightly round over the sharp upper edges of the fretboard so they'll feel comfortable to your hand.
 Our Fret Beveling File makes this job quick and uniform.